 The way you travel matters

 There are plenty of opportunities to find cheap boarding passes.
 First, you can subscribe to all the newsletters from different airlines and keep an eye on their offers.
 Or you can leave it to professional sites like Skyscanner or Vayama.
+Read more tips on key methods while searching cheap flights in this article.
 From our experience, flight combinations can save you a lot of money.
 A lot!
 When you’re moving within you trip itself, try to use buses.
 They are not as grungy as they used to be –often they’ll include wi-fi connections and some basic food and drinks in the price of the ticket.
 The cheapest way of moving to another place is to hitchhike.
 Of course, you can use a more sophisticated way of hitchhiking and share travel expenses with amateur drivers via Bla Bla Car.
 This app is known for letting you choose the level of your willingness to chat with your travel companions.
 The cheapest way of moving within a city is on a bike.
 In modern cities, there are loads of opportunities for bike rental services, so grab one and enjoy the view from two wheels.